 If Darwin were the CEO of your company, he would also know that to start any digitization process you have to be willing to invest.
-According to the Telefónica Movilforum report, the budgets allocated to digital solutions have experienced significant growth, doubling their weight in global IT budgets (4% on average in 2013 to 8% in 2015).
-In certain sectors such as banking, retail or tourism, these increases were double the average.
+According to the Telefónica Movilforum report, the budgets allocated to digital solutions have experienced significant growth, doubling their weight in global IT budgets (4% on average registered in 2013 to 8% in 2015).
+In certain sectors such as banking, retail or tourism, these increases doubled the average.
 Why these figures?
 The results of the implementation of digital solutions are positive for 78% of companies and this encourages investment.
 Digital technologies are accelerating productivity for 72% of them, and 58% say that these solutions have improved the relationship with their customers.

 The customer at the center of the strategy

-– Big data– The collection, processing and interpretation of large amounts of data allows companies to personalize value propositions in real time and even anticipate the demands of their customers.
+– big data: The collection, processing and interpretation of large amounts of data allows companies to personalize value propositions in real time and even anticipate the demands of their customers.

-– Internet of things: the growing connection and interaction between machines and people, supported by wearables and other types of advanced sensors, generates new business models.
+– internet of things: the growing connection and interaction between machines and people, supported by wearables and other types of advanced sensors, generates new business models.

 –Context and proximity: the possibilities provided by mobile technologies in terms of proximity to the user will be crucial when it comes to generating proposals with greater conversion and loyalty.